intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

     This limits the sending of signals to target processes which run within the same or a nested Landlock domain.

+    This scope does not cover signals delivered by the TTY layer.
+A process holding a PTY master, or otherwise driving a terminal, can cause the TTY driver to deliver signals to processes attached to that terminal across Landlock domain boundaries.
+This includes ``SIGINT``, ``SIGQUIT``, and ``SIGTSTP`` via the ``TIOCSIG`` :manpage:`ioctl(2)` command or the corresponding control characters.
+The TTY layer may also deliver ``SIGWINCH``, ``SIGHUP``, and ``SIGCONT``.

+    These signals originate from the TTY driver in response to terminal activity rather than from a :manpage:`kill(2)`-style request.
+They can only reach processes attached to the terminal.
+To restrict this interaction, control possession of the PTY master and terminal attachment.
+    For example, do not pass a PTY master to a sandboxed process if its slave has processes from outside the Landlock domain attached to it.

 ``LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET``
     This limits the set of abstract :manpage:`unix(7)` sockets to which we can :manpage:`connect(2)` to socket addresses which were created by a process in